 Has the desire to get serious about your writing bubbled to the surface like an underground spring?
-Or has it grabbed a hold of you, sunk its teeth in, and threatened to never let go?
-When the dormant writer within me finally woke from years of slumber and demanded to be fed, I found I was unable to ignore its cries.
-Like a mother with a hungry child, I searched for ways to appease its appetite.
+Or has it grabbed hold of you, sunk its teeth in, and threatened to never let go?
+When the dormant writer within finally woke from years of slumber and demanded to be fed, I was unable to ignore its cries and searched for ways to appease its appetite.
 The following discoveries enabled me to develop my skills and strengthen my core and belief in myself as a writer.

 WRITE To be a writer you must write.
 The more you write the more your writing will improve.
 This is how you discern your writing voice, your style, the span of your imagination, your weaknesses and your strengths.
 At first you may need to organise a set time and place to kick start a regular habit.
 Some write a little each day, some less often.
 Whatever works best for you, make sure it becomes routine.

 READ Read books in all genres and styles; read them with writer’s eyes: What grabbed your attention?
 Where were the hooks?
 What did you enjoy?
 Were you satisfied with the characters’ portrayal, story arcs, the ending?
 What worked - what didn’t?

 Read books on writing.
 Learn from those who have gone before.
 Walk in their footsteps.
 Sit at their feet and receive the knowledge imparted to you.